sfc-gh-mkobel/hybrid-table-quickstart/README.md

 Duration: 10 Minutes

-In this lab, we will demonstrate that the security and governance functionalities that have been applied to the standard table are also exist for the hybrid table.
+In this lab, we will demonstrate that the security and governance functionalities that have been applied to the standard table also exist for the hybrid table.

 ### Step 6.1 Hybrid Table Access Control and User Management

-Role-based access control (RBAC) in Snowflake for hybrid tables is the same as standard tables.
+[Role-based access control (RBAC)](https://docs.snowflake.com/en/user-guide/security-access-control-overview) in Snowflake for hybrid tables is the same as standard tables.
 The purpose of this exercise is to give you a chance to see how you can manage access to hybrid table data in Snowflake by granting privileges to some roles.

 First we will create a new HYBRID_QUICKSTART_BI_USER_ROLE role